 Despite the best efforts of programmes like The Apprentice and Dragon’s Den, starting a business remains a dream for many.
-Although not totally without its drawbacks, starting your own business can bring great satisfaction, too, as our interviewees will attest.
+Although not totally without its drawbacks, starting your own business can bring great satisfaction and a new-found sense of freedom.

 If you’re amongst those brave souls willing to take the leap into self-employment, you’re probably wondering how to get started.
-With that in mind, and with the crisp January air fresh in our nostrils, here are all the i’s you’ll have to dot, and all the t’s you’ll have to cross to get that business going…
+With that in mind, here are all the i’s you’ll have to dot, and all the t’s you’ll have to cross to get that business going.

 1. Choose your legal structure